pdefusco/cde_iceberg_articles/code/CDE_ICEBERG_TAG_BRANCH_ROLLBACK.md

 # New Features in Apache Iceberg 1.3

+CDP Data Engineering (CDE) is the only cloud-native service purpose-built for enterprise data engineering teams.
+Building on Apache Spark, Data Engineering is an all-inclusive data engineering toolset that enables orchestration automation with Apache Airflow, advanced pipeline monitoring, visual troubleshooting, and comprehensive management tools to streamline ETL processes across enterprise analytics teams.

+Apache Iceberg is an open table format format for huge analytic datasets.
+It provides features that, coupled with Spark as the compute engine, allows you to build data processing pipelines with dramatic gains in terms of scalability, performance, and overall developer productivity.

-With the release of CDE 1.20 the CDE Runtime has been updated with Apache Iceberg 1.3.
-This version introduces three features that provide great benefits to Data Engineers.
+CDE Provides native Iceberg support.
+With the release of CDE 1.20 the Spark Runtime has been updated with Apache Iceberg 1.3.
+This version introduces new features that provide great benefits to Data Engineers.

 1. Table Branching: ability to create independent lineages of snapshots, each with its own lifecycle.
 2. Table Tagging: ability to tag an Iceberg table snapshot.